danielantelo/AddressableBundle/README.md

 This is a Symfony2 bundle which facilitates making entities addressable and geo location aware.

-It includes a google map form type to search and set addresses (including lat/lng), and a service helper to ease calculating distances, sorting and filtering within a radius, objects with latitude and longitude.
+It includes a google map form type to search for and set addresses (with lat/lng), and a geo spatial service to ease calculating distances, sorting and filtering within a radius, etc using these objects with latitude and longitude.

 Installation